 If you experience an emergency, dial 000 for assistance.

 When in doubt, always trust your instincts.
-If a taxi driver seems shady, get out.
-If your hotel or accommodation is seedier than you thought, go somewhere else.
-Make copies of your personal documents, including your passport and ID, in case of an emergency.
+Make copies of your personal documents in case of an emergency.

 The most important piece of safety advice I can offer is to purchase good travel insurance.
 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
 You can use the widget below to find the policy right for you: